Consteel/manual/docs/manual/9_0_standard-design/9_2_reinforced-concrete-design.md

 <!-- wp:paragraph -->

-Required input parameters for concrete design are the following (see Chapter 5.2.2.
-Reinforced concrete members for details):
+Required input parameters for concrete design are the following (see Chapter Reinforced concrete members for details):

 - In case of concrete beams and columns

-  - Reinforced concrete cross sections with design option (see Chapter 5.2.2.1)
+  - Reinforced concrete cross sections with design option

-  - Beam/column reinforcement object assigned to the concrete member (see Chapter 5.2.2.2. and 5.2.2.3.)
+  - Beam/column reinforcement object assigned to the concrete member

-  - First or second order analysis results (see Chapter 8.5.1.1 and 8.5.1.2)
+  - First or second order analysis results

 * In case of reinforced concrete slabs

-  - Defined reinforcement schemes in the main directions (see Chapter 5.3.1)
+  - Defined reinforcement schemes in the main directions

-  - First or second order shell results (see Chapter 8.6.1)
+  - First or second order shell results

 During the design, Consteel will perform the available standard checks according to EN1992-1-1 for all of the cross sections automatically.
 Cross sections with their dominant utilizations will be collected into the results grid, and will be shown using the color-coded visualization in the modeling area.